amilmohd155/react-native-markdown/README.md

 #### Syntax Highlighing

-This package doesn't include a syntax highlighting mechanish built-in, this decision was taken to keep the package lightweight.
-But you can use a package like [react-native-syntax-highlighter](https://www.npmjs.com/package/react-native-syntax-highlighter) or[react-native-code-highlighter](https://github.com/gmsgowtham/react-native-code-highlighter)

-Once the syntax highlighter is implemented, you can use it by ovveridding `renderRule.code`.

 This package does not include built-in syntax highlighting, as it aims to remain lightweight.
-However, you can integrate external libraries like [react-native-syntax-highlighter](https://www.npmjs.com/package/react-native-syntax-highlighter) or[react-native-code-highlighter](https://github.com/gmsgowtham/react-native-code-highlighter) for that functionality.
+However, you can integrate external libraries like [react-native-syntax-highlighter](https://www.npmjs.com/package/react-native-syntax-highlighter) or [react-native-code-highlighter](https://github.com/gmsgowtham/react-native-code-highlighter) for that functionality.

-Once integrated, you can apply syntax highlighting by overriding the renderRule.code function.
+Once integrated, you can apply syntax highlighting by overriding the `renderRule.code` function.

 An example implementation can be found in the included example app.